bilelmsekni/OpenStack-Folsom-Install-guide/docs/source/index.rst

 Getting Started
 ===============

-**Note:** This guide intentionally uses the `nova-network` package instead of the newly released `quantum`.
+This guide intentionally uses the `nova-network` package instead of the newly released `quantum`.
 This decision was made in order to reduce the setup time for a basic network configuration.
 Although the next release plans to freeze nova-network development, the team responsible for overseeing OpenStack networking (Thierry, Vish, Dan) have decided that they will "...continue to support nova-network as it currently exists in Folsom".

 You can read more about their decision `here <https://lists.launchpad.net/openstack/msg16368.html>`_.